SciVisContest2023/sciviscontest2023.github.io/content/data/_index.md

 On the [front page](/) you can also see a visualization containing line renderings of ingoing connections (synapses).

 Visualization can help to understand theses processes (see, e.g., [\[ 4 \]]({{< relref "#References and Acknoledgements" >}})).
-Therefore, the goal of this contest is to enable domain scientists as well as simulation scientists to better evaluate their models, , and explore the simulation results.
+Therefore, the goal of this contest is to enable domain scientists as well as simulation scientists to better evaluate their models, compare, and explore the simulation results.
 Based on this, we have provided a list of visualization [tasks](\tasks) for this contest.